-In 1997, the IPO initiated a robust sensor risk reduction effort that was focused on early development of the critical sensor suites and algorithms necessary to support NPOESS.
+In 1997, the IPO initiated a robust sensor risk reduction effort that has been focused on early development of the critical sensor suites and algorithms necessary to support NPOESS.
 In August 2001, preliminary design efforts were completed for the last of five critical imaging/sounding instruments for NPOESS.
-Final design, prototype development, and fabrication of these instruments have begun, with delivery of the first flight units for four sensors scheduled for 2005.
+Final design, prototype development, and fabrication of these instruments have begun, with delivery of the first flight units for three sensors scheduled for late 2004.
 In 2000, the IPO initiated a program definition and risk reduction program to define the requirements for the NPOESS total system architecture, including space, ground processing, and command, control, and communications components, as well as to develop specifications for sensor/spacecraft integration.
-This phase of the early development program was concluded in August 2002 with the award of a single prime contract for Shared System Performance Responsibility to Northrop Grumman Space Technology (NGST) to accomplish the Acquisition and Operations (A&O) of NPOESS.
+This phase of the early development program was concluded in August 2002 with the award of a single prime contract for Shared System Performance Responsibility to TRW, Inc. to accomplish the Acquisition and Operations (A&O) of NPOESS.

-During A&O, the NGST, with its teammate Raytheon, will manage completion of development of the NPOESS sensor payloads; provide two satellite sensors and integration support to the joint IPO/NASA NPOESS Preparatory Project (NPP) mission; develop, deliver and support the Command, Control and Communication (C3) and Interface Data Processing (IDP) segments; develop, integrate, and deploy the NPOESS space segment; integrate the NPOESS space segment with the launch support segment; develop and deploy the NPOESS support system; develop, deploy and support the software portion of the NPOESS field terminals; conduct a progressive integration, test and acceptance program; and operate and maintain NPOESS through Initial Operational Capability, including on-going calibration and validation activities.
-During the later Production phase, NGST will integrate and deploy additional satellites as needed through the program life.
-Northrop Grumman Space Technology will have responsibility for integrating, deploying, and operating NPOESS satellites in three orbital planes (1330, 1730, and 2130 LST equatorial ascending nodal crossing times) to meet the tri-agency requirements for NPOESS over the 10-year operational life of the program (2009-2019).
+During A&O, the contractor will manage completion of development of the NPOESS sensor payloads; provide two satellite sensors and integration support to the joint IPO/NASA NPOESS Preparatory Project (NPP) mission; develop, deliver and support the Command, Control and Communication (C3) and Interface Data Processing (IDP) segments; develop, integrate, and deploy the NPOESS space segment; integrate the NPOESS space segment with the launch support segment; develop and deploy the NPOESS support system; develop, deploy and support the software portion of the NPOESS field terminals; conduct a progressive integration, test and acceptance program; and operate and maintain NPOESS through Initial Operational Capability, including on-going calibration and validation activities.
+During the later Production phase, the contractor will integrate and deploy additional satellites as needed through the program life.
+The A&O contractor will have responsibility for integrating, deploying, and operating NPOESS satellites in three polar orbits (0530, 0930, and 1330 LST equatorial crossing times) to meet the tri-agency requirements for NPOESS over the 10-year operational life of the program (2008-2018).